alchemycodelab/work-with-us/instructor.md

 Instructors at Alchemy Code Lab
 ===

-Alchemy Code Lab is looking for full-time and contract instructors.
+**Alchemy Code Lab is looking for full-time and contract instructors.**

+* *Ever dream of working at a place where you had the opportunity to advance the careers and change the lives of talented, hardworking and bright students through teaching.
+You were able to work on cool apps at a consultancy.
+AND still have time to keep up to date with new technologies or work on your open source projects and still have the same salary as a senior software developer?
+Look no further!
+This is the place for you to be.* *

-Code schools have redefined tech education, now we're redefining the academic faculty experience!
-Come work with us:
+**We’re redefining the academic faculty experience!
+Join us!
+We are committed to closing the tech-gap for women & minorities in all we do, and providing great talent to the Portland tech community.**

 * Primary responsibility is to provide advanced instruction and mentoring for people transitioning to a career as a software developer.
 We offer the most advanced training in Portland, our grads are ready to be contributors, not project/opportunity hires.